-Additionally, the analytical methods and criteria that are used in the acoustic analyses supporting the Appendix D modeling are less than straightforward.
-For example, starting on page 4-12 of the DPEIS, BOEM refers to the NMFS 1995 criteria (180/160 dB re 1 uPaSPL rms), a set of 2012 weighting functions (e.g., those used in the modeling for the DPEIS) for which a reference is not provided, and to the NMFS July 2016 criteria.
-Appendix D uses the NMFS 1995 criteria, but applies Southall et al. (2007) M-1 weighting to those values, which were originally unweighted values.
-DPEIS, Appx.
-D at D-174.
-The Appendix D modeling also uses Southall et al. (2007) SPL peak Permanent Threshold Shift ("PTS") onset values, but for LF cetaceans creates its own PTS onset threshold of 192 dB re 1 μPa s SEL by subtracting 6 dB from the MF cetacean onset value of 198 dB re 1 μPa s (another precaution layered on top of already precautionary numbers).
-Id. at D-55.
-Another example of unclear development of a threshold value appears in the very next paragraph where the analysis cites a value of 187 dB SEL as the MF cetacean threshold, derived by using a beluga TTS onset of 186 dB, applying Finneran and Jenkins (2012) Type II M-weighting to derive a weighted value of 172 dB and then adding 15 dB to produce a PTS threshold for MF cetaceans of 187 dB.
-Obviously, the methods for deriving the criteria used in the analysis are hardly clear.
-Nowhere in Appendix D or the body of the DPEIS is there a simple table listing the threshold values that were applied in the exposure analysis.
+Additionally, the analytical methods and criteria that are used in the acoustic analyses supporting the Appendix modeling are less than straightforward.
+For example, the Appendix uses the outdated 1995 criteria, but applies Southall et al. (2007) M-1 weighting to those values, which were originally unweighted values.
+The Appendix modeling also uses Southall et al. (2007) SPL peak Permanent Threshold Shift ("PTS") onset values, but for low-frequency cetaceans creates its own PTS onset threshold of 192 dB re 1 μ Pa2 s SEL by subtracting 6 dB from the mid-frequency cetacean onset value of 198 dB re 1 μ Pa2 s (another precaution layered on top of already precautionary numbers).
+Appendix at D-55.
+Another example of unclear development of a threshold value appears in the very next paragraph where the analysis cites a value of 187 dB SEL as the mid-frequency cetacean threshold, derived by using a beluga TTS onset of 186 dB, applying Finneran and Jenkins (2012) Type II M-weighting to derive a weighted value of 172 dB and then adding 15 dB to produce a PTS threshold for mid-frequency cetaceans of 187 dB.
+In short, the methods for deriving the criteria used in the analysis are hardly clear.